Marcellus (archbishop of Esztergom): Career

 In his youth, Marcellus belonged to the court clergy and was probably a member of the royal chapel during the reign of Ladislaus I of Hungary.
 He was also a provost of Székesfehérvár, Óbuda or Titel.
 According to the Illuminated Chronicle, Ladislaus, who laid on his deathbed, sent Palatine Peter and Marcellus to Poland to negotiate the duke's deputy Sieciech in the summer of 1095.
 The Hungarian delegation invited the king's exiled nephew Coloman back from Poland to become his heir.
 Another chapter of the chronicle styles Marcellus as "sanctus", which referred to his pious nature and exemplary saintly way of life despite his young age, as medievalist László Koszta argued.

 After the coronation of Coloman in 1096, he became an important confidant of the new monarch.
 Sometimes at the turn of the 11th and 12th centuries, he was made Bishop of Vác.
 It is plausible he is identical with that prelate, who was mentioned without his see in 1103.
 The first known holder of the title, he was mentioned in that capacity by the two establishing charters of the Zobor Abbey, issued in 1111 and 1113.
 The cathedral of Vác was built by Coloman's father Géza I, where he was buried too, which fact confirms the strong alliance between the king and Marcellus.
-In the two Zobor charters, Marcellus appeared in seventh and eighth places at the list of prelates (which reflects hierarchy among them), respectively.
+In the two Zobor Documents, Marcellus appeared in seventh and eighth places at the list of prelates (which reflects hierarchy among them), respectively.
 He participated in the first and second synods at Esztergom.
 Alongside six bishops and several secular barons, Marcellus escorted Coloman to Dalmatia in 1111, who confirmed the privileges of Split, Trogir, and Zadar.
 The event was narrated by a royal charter from 1118, which ranks Marcellus to the second place among the prelates.
 Koszta considered it reflects to the situation when the charter was written, thus Marcellus already functioned as Archbishop of Esztergom in 1118 (his predecessor Lawrence died approximately two years ago).
 Nevertheless, Marcellus first and only appeared in that dignity in July 1124.